 Santa Barbara-bred Tyler and Napa Valley-native Kim launched Halcyon Wines in 2013 after Tyler discovered an intriguing Cabernet Franc vineyard in Paso Robles, California—a varietal he always dreamed of working with.
 Tyler assisted in creating some of the most critically acclaimed wine as Assistant Winemaker at world-renowned Tablas Creek Vineyard.
 Tyler is now Assistant Winemaker at Provenance in Napa Valley.

-His wife Kim is a digital marketing expert with over seven years of experience serving celebrity, hospitality, and food/wine clients throughout the Bay Area and beyond - most notably managing Bob Weir's (Grateful Dead) recording studio, TRI Studios in Marin, California for over three years.
+His wife Kim is a digital marketing and public relations expert with over seven years of experience serving celebrity, hospitality, and food/wine clients throughout the Bay Area and beyond - most notably managing Bob Weir's (Grateful Dead) recording studio, TRI Studios in Marin, California for over three years.
 Kim works full time with a boutique agency, The James Collective, in Sonoma.

 Together the Elwell’s combine their deep-rooted love of wine with expertise in both the creation and marketing of Halcyon Wines, a nouveau take on California Cabernet Franc.